 We also recommend checking for weather updates from the USA’s National Hurricane Center before you go.

-There is no bad time to visit Jamaica as every season has its own advantages.
+There is no bad time to go to Jamaica as every season has its own advantages.
 Visit in July for a roasting-hot beach vacation, or in December for a much-needed winter escape.
 September and October are the cheapest months to visit Jamaica and still offer sunshine despite the chance of rain.
 The springtime is a good time too, offering sunny weather and cheaper prices without big crowds of tourists.

 Check out our month-by-month guide for a more in-depth look:

-If you’re visiting Jamaica in January be aware that it’s winter for many of those who live in northern climes so tourists will be flocking to the Caribbean to escape the cold.
-This high season runs from December until around mid-April so you should expect higher prices and more crowded facilities, especially around the holidays.
+If you’re visiting Jamaica in January be aware that it’s winter for many of those who live in northern climes, so tourists will be flocking to the Caribbean to escape the cold.
+This high season runs from December until around mid-April, so you should expect higher prices and more crowded facilities, especially around the holidays.

 Note that while the days may be long and warm in January, it can become chilly at night, especially in the mountains.

 You may experience a little rain in February but any showers are usually light and quickly followed by clear sunny skies.
 The sun shines for a good 9 hours a day throughout the month and the sea is beautifully warm making it ideal for swimming, snorkeling and water sports.
-February is slightly warmer than January and a busy month for those seeking winter sun, although you can avoid the worst of the crowds if you travel during school time rather than in the UK’s half term holiday which lasts a week.
+February is slightly warmer than January and a busy month for those seeking winter sun, although you can avoid the worst of the crowds if you travel during school time rather than in the UK’s half-term holiday which lasts a week.

 February is a great month for getting out and about before the major heat hits.
 You can explore the beautiful scenery around Montego Bay, visit the famous Dunn’s River waterfall or enjoy a great range of outdoor activities like hiking, biking and horseback riding.
 The second month is also the time when islanders celebrate the life of Bob Marley who was born and later died in Jamaica.
-Get down at the Bob Marley Birthday Bash, visit the Bob Marley Museum or to pay respects at his burial site in Ocho Rios.
+Get down at the Bob Marley Birthday Bash, visit the Bob Marley Museum or pay respects at his burial site in Ocho Rios.